-By way of example, our new order intake in France, Japan and Italy shows we are presenting persuasive arguments in the market, and that a market for natural gas CHP systems is developing out of a CHP market dominated by biogas.
+This is confirmed by the brisk new order intake in 2017 and during the first quarter of 2018 from countries and gas CHP systems is developing out of a CHP market dominated by biogas.
 Through its French subsidiary 2G Energie SAS, 2G has received an order for a 12 MW natural gas project, for example.
 In Japan, too, 2G through a partner company has for the first time received an order for a natural gas operated CHP system worth EUR 2.0 million.
 As in France, only biogas driven systems have been in demand in Japan to date.
 2G Italia Srl., has also achieved an important sales success with the signing of a 1.2 MW order for a natural gas operated system.
 This is the largest individual CHP power plant order to date for the Italian company.